Recent Blog Articles

 Stomach bugs are viruses, such as norovirus, which are contagious and cause vomiting and diarrhea for a few days.
 You can get sick from an infected person or by eating, drinking, or touching something with the virus on it.

 To avoid winter illnesses, you'll have to take extra precautions.
 Get a flu shot, make sure you've had the pneumococcal vaccine if you're 65 or older, and wash your hands before eating or touching your eyes, nose, or mouth.
+Consider wearing a mask in crowded places.
 Carry hand sanitizer when you travel.

 Avoid close contact with people who're sick.
 "For most common illnesses, waiting two weeks after the person became infected is enough time to reduce the risk of catching the infection.
 For young kids who have the flu, it may be better to wait three weeks after the illness," Dr. Jones says.